Saeb N. Jaroudi: Arab Fund for Economic and Social Development

+Later career

+In his later years, Jaroudi served as a senior economic consultant advising international public and private institutions on economic policy and project finance.
+He served on several boards at LGB Bank, Arab Finance Corporation, The Arab British Centre and the British Lebanese Association, He also served as a member of the Board of Trustees of the Arab British Chamber of Commerce Foundation, and International College, Beirut.

+Honors and recognition

-In recognition of his contributions to the economic and social advancement of developing countries, Dr. Jaroudi was elected as a member of the United Nations Committee for Development Policy and UNESCO’s International Fund for the Promotion of Culture.
-He also served as a member of the Board of Trustees of the Arab British Chamber of Commerce Foundation, the British Lebanese Association, The Arab British Centre and International College in Lebanon.
+In recognition of his contributions to the economic and social advancement of developing countries, Jaroudi was elected as a member of the United Nations Committee for Development Policy and UNESCO’s International Fund for the Promotion of Culture.
 He was also an elected fellow of The Royal Numismatic Society (RNS), a learned society and charity based in London, United Kingdom whose patron as of 2014 was Queen Elizabeth II.

 On September 18, 2014, upon the request of the Lebanese Prime Minister Tammam Salam, he was honored by a minute of silence by the Lebanese Council of Ministers at the start of the cabinet meeting.